 Where does a decade of college across two states resulting in four degrees lead?
-A public library career with hobbies of board game design and genealogy.
+A public library career with hobbies of making, board game design, and genealogy.

 It took me a few years to find my way to libraryland.
 Once I was hired at a public library in Ohio, I learned about digitizing and local history collections.
 This inspired a career choice that led me from the fields I had previously studied, but also felt like it was an extension of those.
 I currently am the Technology Training Specialist at the Delaware County District Library where I teach computer and STEAM classes and run a maker lab with fabrication tools such as 3D printers and sewing machines.

 Over the past couple of years, I’ve tried my hand at designing board games.
 I had a few ideas that haven’t gone too far.
 My two biggest games are Astroventure and Compact Carnival, though I have a slew of other ideas waiting in the wings..
 Along the way I’ve gone to conventions, demoed my game, and received a lot of great feedback from play testers.
 My games are all currently on hiatus as I find the time to dive back into design.
 One way I’ve attempted to blend my library and game design work is the introduction of a board game collection at the library I work at.
 Since the collection launched in 2015, it has been a notable success and continues to improve over time.